Community Foundation Names Lilly Endowment Community Scholars

 Four students win four-year, full-tuition scholarships

-The Community Foundation of St. Joseph County celebrates four local students who have been awarded 2018 Lilly Endowment Community Scholarships.
-These highly competitive awards provide recipients with four-year, full-tuition scholarships and a book stipend for the Indiana college or university of their choice.
+The Community Foundation of St. Joseph County celebrates four students awarded the 2019 Lilly Endowment Community Scholarship.
+This highly competitive award provides recipients with four-year, full-tuition scholarships and a book stipend for the Indiana college or university of their choice.

-The scholarship has been offered to Indy Brown, John Adams High School; Benjamin Burns, Culver Academies; Patrick Gouker, Mishawaka High School; and Kendra Laidig, Penn High School.
-With the earlier deadline again this year, students will be making their college decisions in the next few months and have until March 1 to formally accept the scholarship.
+The scholarship has been offered to Victor Gomez, Marian High School; Joseph Henning, New Prairie High School; Emily Morales Liddiard, Penn High School; and Abigail Meckstroth, Penn High School.
+With the earlier deadline again this year, students will be making their college decisions in the next few months.

 Awards are based on academic excellence, leadership, community service, employment history, written essays, personal recommendations, financial need, under-representation, and whether the student is the first generation of her/his family to attend college.
-The Community Foundation received 155 applications from 17 schools.
-Fourteen of the applicants were ranked first in their graduating classes.
+The Community Foundation received 144 applications from 14 schools.
 Finalists’ names were submitted to Independent Colleges of Indiana for final selection.